 - A home with no tax liens on it.

-Many mortgage lenders have refinancing calculators on their websites so you can see the rates for which you’d likely be approved.
 You’ll need to shop around to find a lender with the best terms and then submit an application for the desired sum.
 After you apply:

 - The lender will evaluate your credit, income, debts, and other financials.